DHBern/PTT_phonebook_data_tsv/README.md

-A – Data from the beginning to 1910: Data on the level of pages B – Data from 1911 to 1937: Data on the level of segmented entries C – Data from 1938 to 1950: Data on the level of unsegmented entries The data is split into chunks.
-The file name contains the batch (a to c) and a running number.
+A – Data from the beginning to 1910: Data on the level of pages B – Data from 1911 to 1937: Data on the level of segmented entries C – Data from 1938 to 1950: Data on the level of unsegmented entries

 <h2>Application</h2>